aspose-total/Aspose.Total-Products/total/en/cpp/conversion/rtf-to-powerpoint/_index.md

 {{< blocks/products/pf/feature-page-header h1="C++ API to Convert RTF to POWERPOINT or Online App" h2="Export RTF to POWERPOINT within your C++ applications without using Microsoft Word&reg; or PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>
+RTF (Rich Text Format) is a document file format developed by Microsoft Corporation.
+It is used to store documents with formatting information such as font, size, color, etc. It is widely used for exchanging documents between different applications.
+However, it is not suitable for presentations.
+POWERPOINT is a presentation file format developed by Microsoft Corporation.
+It is used to create presentations with text, images, animations, etc. It is the most popular format for creating presentations.
+Therefore, it is necessary to convert RTF documents to POWERPOINT presentations.

+<h2>How Aspose.Total helps for rtf to powerpoint conversion</h2>
-[Aspose.Total for C++](https://products.aspose.com/total/cpp/) consists of powerful file automation APIs that allows to automate RTF to POWERPOINT conversion while using two of it's APIs.
-Load your RTF using [Aspose.Words for C++](https://products.aspose.com/words/cpp/) and convert it to HTML, then load the HTML via PowerPoint manipulation C++ API [Aspose.Slides for C++](https://products.aspose.com/slides/cpp/) to create a new presentation, and save it as POWERPOINT.
+Aspose.Total for C++ is a suite of powerful file automation APIs that allows developers to automate RTF to POWERPOINT conversion.
+It consists of two APIs: Aspose.Words for C++ and Aspose.Slides for C++.
+Aspose.Words for C++ is a powerful Word document manipulation API that can be used to load RTF documents and convert them to HTML.
+Aspose.Slides for C++ is a powerful PowerPoint manipulation API that can be used to load HTML documents and create a new presentation.
+The new presentation can then be saved as a POWERPOINT file.
+This process can be automated using Aspose.Total for C++, making it easy to convert RTF documents to POWERPOINT presentations.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}